bl-rd/bl-rd-archive/content/posts/video-game-style-text/index.md

 ## The result

 {{<rawHtml>}}
-<iframe height="250" src="/examples/video-game-anim-1"></iframe>
+<iframe height="300" src="/examples/video-game-anim-1"></iframe>
 {{</rawHtml>}}

 ## Bonus points

-Performance wise, it isn't a good idea to have a load of animations running when the user isn't even looking at them.
+Performance wise, I'd prefer not to have a load of animations running when the user isn't even looking at them.
 As these animations are being triggered via JavaScript, it means the {{<external-link href="https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver">}}Intersection Observer API{{</external-link>}} can also be used to only start the animation when elements are in the viewport.

 ```javascript
 letters.forEach((l, idx) => {